fnmendez/bitcoin-news/README.md

 This is a Telegram bot that send information about Bitcoin (news, tweets, and public documents) to a private group chat.
 Wanna join?
 Send me a message [here](https://t.me/fnmendez).

-Data is stored on DynamoDB so the information is not sent twice.
-Deployed on Vercel.
+Wanna help me with the database invoice?
+[Buy me a coffee](https://www.buymeacoffee.com/francomendez) :coffee:

-Please, [buy me a coffe](https://www.buymeacoffee.com/francomendez) and help me with the database invoice.
-Thank you.
+**Any contribution will make you appear here below :)**

 <!-- Badges -->